alzwded/JakMuse/README.md

 0
 # begin parameters
 /
-  NPS 3                 # all of these will have reasonable Fill 128              # default
+  NPS 3                 # all of these have reasonable Fill 128              # defaults
   MaxVol 128            #
   A 40                  # if one is not specified, its last D 47                  # specified value for this channel S 200                 # will be kept
-  R 10                  #
+  R 10
-  Filter 12000          # ...except for NPS which defaults to 1 LFODepth 60           # if not specified.
-For now...
+  Filter 12000
+  LFODepth 60
   LFOFreq 20
   LFOPhase 20
   Glide 800